Category Archives: Modena Royals

 Maria Teresa Cybo-Malaspina, the reigning Duchess of Massa and Carrara; Credit – Wikipedia

-Maria Teresa Cybo-Malaspina was the reigning Duchess of Massa and Carrara in her own right from 1731 until her death in 1790, and the wife of Ercole III, Duke of Modena and Reggio.
+Maria Teresa Cybo-Malaspina was the reigning Duchess of Massa and Carrara in her own right from 1731 until she died in 1790, and the wife of Ercole III, Duke of Modena and Reggio.
 She was born on June 29, 1725, in Novellara, then in the County of Novellara and Bagnolo, later in the Duchy of Modena and Reggio, now in Italy.
-Maria Teresa was the eldest of the three children and the eldest of the three daughters of Alderano I, Duke of Massa and Carrara and Ricciarda Gonzaga who was from the Gonzaga branch of the Counts of Novellara.
+Maria Teresa was the eldest of the three children and the eldest of the three daughters of Alderano I, Duke of Massa and Carrara and Ricciarda Gonzaga from the Gonzaga branch of the Counts of Novellara.
 Maria Teresa’s father died on August 18, 1731, when she was just six years old, and she became the reigning Duchess of Massa and Carrara, in the Tuscany region of present-day Italy.
 Her mother served as regent until 1744.

 Maria Teresa had two younger sisters: